philipjc/old_philipjc/_posts/2015-10-22-starting-webpack.markdown

 I will go into more detail about the other modules as and when we use them incase you are not familiar.
 We define [Webpack] with a simple object structure.
 Inside this we include what is known as loaders.
 If we want to process our code through [Babel] for example for ES6 transpiling or preprocess our CSS into [Sass] we run it through a loader.
-Another nice benifit of [Webpack] is its development server.
+Another nice benefit of [Webpack] is its development server.

 {% highlight js%}